+Figure 8 allows us to identify which latitudinal band and process drives the main differences between SDGVM and ORCHIDEE as described in Sect.
+3.2.1: the larger positive GI emission anomaly in ORCHIDEE-V0 than in SDGVM and the positive HS emission anomaly obtained with ORCHIDEE-V1.

-- ties, the decrease in precipitation occurring in the northern tropics during HS leads to a decrease in the ORCHIDEE-simulated NPP leading to a drop of the methanogenesis substrate supply.
-An opposite effect on the substrate supply takes place through the HR sensitivity to the precipitation in the ORCHIDEE-WET model but is not the prevailing effect here. - 10 Regarding the CH4 emissions during the GI period, the difference between the two models described in the Sect.
-3.2.1 is driven by the changes in the band 0-30° N (∇).
-The emission anomaly in this region is about 5.3 ± 2.9 Tg yr-1 where 88 % can be explained by the expansion of wetland in ORCHIDEE-V0 against 2.5 ± 2.6 Tg yr-1 and 63 % in SDGVM. - 15 Finally, Fig. 8 allows us to understand why the tropical anomaly obtained in ORCHIDEE-V1 during HS is positive contrary to the one obtained in V0.
-The change in the temperature sensitivity formulation from V0 to V1 leads to a small decrease of the positive anomaly in the northern tropics (from -8.7 ± 1.8 to -6.9 ± 1.3 Tg yr-1 for FIXED, i.e. a decrease of ~ 20%) but with no modification in the southern tropics.
-A weak - 20 change in the magnitude of the anomaly of a given tropical sub-region could strongly modify the magnitude of the entire tropical band anomaly given the compensating effect described above.
-This underlines an increased sensitivity in ORCHIDEE-WET compared to SGDVM and thus a potential larger sensitivity to smaller local changes; while this is without any substantial change at global scale in the case described above.
+Regarding the CH4 emissions during the GI period, the difference between the two models described in Sect.
+3.2.1 is driven by the changes in the band 0-30 °N ( $\nabla$ ).
+The emission anomaly in this region is about $5.3 \pm 2.9$ Tg yr-1 where 88% can be explained by the expansion of wetland in ORCHIDEE-V0 against $2.5 \pm 2.6$ Tg yr-1 and 63% in SDGVM.

+The positive tropical anomaly obtained in ORCHIDEE-V1 is explained by the fact that a weak change in the magnitude of the anomaly of a given tropical sub-region could strongly modify the net magnitude over the tropics as a whole, given the compensating effect described above.
+The Fig. 8 shows that the change in the temperature sensitivity formulation from V0 to V1 leads to a small decrease of the positive anomaly in the northern tropics (from $-8.7 \pm 1.8$ to $-6.9 \pm 1.3$ Tg yr-1 for FIXED, i.e. a decrease of $\sim 20$ %) but with no modification in the southern tropics.
+This small change is strong enough to disrupt the balance of the compensating effects between the two sub-tropical regions, resulting in a positive anomaly averaged over the tropics as a whole.
+This underlines an increased sensitivity in ORCHIDEE-WET compared to SDGVM and thus a potential larger sensitivity to smaller local changes, while this is without any substantial change at global scale in the case described above.

-25 4 Discussion and conclusions
+4 Discussion and conclusions